RichJames/gauss-jordan/README.md

  (1 5 9 12)\
  (-4 7 -8 10)

-Obviously, it could be improved to align columns, but it generally wouldn't be needed as the intent is to pretty print the results of the gauss-jordan result of such a matrix.
+Obviously, it could be improved to align the columns, but it generally wouldn't be needed as the intent is to pretty print the results of the gauss-jordan result of such a matrix.
 E.g., if the above matrix was called *my-matrix*, a call to

 (pretty-print-matrix (solve-matrix *my-matrix*))